 Our organisation uniquely represents how the hospitality industry is taking collective responsibility to ensure that destinations and communities are being supported and protected now and for future generations.

-Our members make up 30% of the global hotel industry by rooms and include 14 world-leading hotel companies with a combined reach of over 35,000 properties and 5.5 million rooms.
+Our members make up 30% of the global hotel industry by rooms and include 17 world-leading hotel companies and strategic partners, with a combined reach of over 35,000 properties and 5.5 million rooms.

 We were founded in 1992 as the International Hotels Environment Initiative (IHEI) by a consortium of chief executives from ten global hotel companies as a result of the United Nations Conference on Environment and Development.
 From launch, we were part of the Prince’s Charities group, with HRH The Prince of Wales as president – first as a programme of International Business Leaders Forum (IBLF) and then in 2013 relocating to Business in the Community (BITC), The Prince’s Responsible Business Network.